turicas/rows/README.md

     cd rows
     python setup.py install

+The use of virtualenv is recommended.

+You can create a development image using Docker:

+    cat Dockerfile | docker build -t turicas/rows:latest -

-The plugins `csv`, `txt`, `json` and `sqlite` are built-in by default but if you want to use another one you need to explicitly install its dependencies, for example:
+The plugins `csv`, `dicts`, `json`, `json`, `sqlite` and `txt` are built-in by default but if you want to use another one you need to explicitly install its dependencies, for example:

     pip install rows[html]
     pip install rows[xls]